Posts that contain books by author ‘

 Copyright law applies only when a work is… Read the rest

 Producing a well-edited, professionally designed book takes money.
 If you don’t have spare change lying around, how do you finance the upfront costs?

-Many writers are using crowdfunding to raise money for editors and designers… Read the rest
+Many writers are using crowdfunding to raise money for editors and designers as well as production and… Read the rest

 Starting Out on the Right Foot